railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 Installing Ruby and Rails on Windows is easy thanks to the RailsBridge Virtual Machine.
 This setup will give you Ruby, Rails, Git and the Bash shell.
 Let's get started.

+If you followed steps 1-4 already before the workshop, jump to step 5.

 ## Step 1.

 Download